MahmoudOkasha17/QuickStackInventory/README.md

 2. Press  <kbd>  y  </kbd>  to transfer items.

-3. All items that could fit into the <br>
+3. All items that could fit into the storage <br>
-    storage container should have <br>
+    container should have been transferred.
-    been transferred.

 <br>
 <br>